designstem/projects/colorblindness/index.md

 # Learning stations

+-

-~**Caring about high accessibility of information in your design products is important.
+~Caring about high accessibility of information in your design products is important.
 In the following learning stations you can find impulses and tasks which should enable you to get the skills to optimize your design products.
 You can work through the stations in the given order which is recommended if you are a beginner.
 If you are already familiar with a certain topic, you can directly navigate to one that is new for you.
-Throughout the following pages, you can switch to other learning stations via the burger menu in the top left corner**~
+Throughout the following pages, you can switch to other learning stations via the burger menu in the top left corner~

 -